b3lg1c4/haxball-extended-headless/README.md

 </p>

 Returns the `name` and the `params` of the entered command.
 Is not neccesary to use `messageIsACommand` to validate it, because that will be made within the method.
+If the entered message is not a valid command, it will be returned `null`.

 Usage Example: